Sidebar

 <button @click="toggleSidebar">Toggle Sidebar</button>

-.
+The SidebarRail component is used to render a rail within a Sidebar.
 This rail can be used to toggle the sidebar

 <template>